NYULibraries/dlts-enm-tct-backend/documentation/docs/setup.md

 If you have changed the name of the database in the settings file, make sure to use the new database name instead of `nyuotl_db`.

 !!! warning
-    This import process is requires an empty database.
+    This import process requires an empty database.
 Running this command on a database with already existing data may result in duplicate data or data corruption.

 ### Batch Ingest